pnatel/Terraform-Cloudflare-Importer/README.md

 state file.
 More details in:
 https://developers.cloudflare.com/terraform/advanced-topics/import-cloudflare-resources

-The script uses a list of Version 4 resources extracted from: (From Mar/2025) https://github.com/cloudflare/cf-terraforming?tab=readme-ov-file#supported-resources
+The Version 4 of this script uses a list of resources extracted from: (Last updated on Oct/2025) https://github.com/cloudflare/cf-terraforming?tab=readme-ov-file#supported-resources

 ## HOW TO USE IT